 Subject to certain conditions, placing your assets in a FIPT will mean they are not seized if you (or your children after your death) should go bankrupt.

 Some people worry that claims may be made on their estate when they die by people they would not want to inherit (ex-wives, estranged children etc.).
 All assets in a FIPT are safe from such claims.

 Anyone who remarries faces the problem that if all their assets go to their new spouse when they die, their own children may be disinherited.
 Setting up a FIPT avoids this problem by keeping your assets for your own bloodline.

 Children with problems such as alcohol, drugs or gambling or just plain overspending would benefit from some independent control over their inheritance, which a FIPT can provide.

 Is the plan useful for Inheritance Tax (IHT) planning?

 This type of Trust is not designed for lifetime IHT planning.
 However, there could be inheritance tax savings on a generational basis.
 If you have an IHT problem, please ask us specific advice on that.

 Is the plan useful for Care Fee Protection?

 This type of trust is not designed to help with Care Fee planning but in certain circumstances may help with this.

-Placing your assets into your Family Probate Preservation Plus Trust should ensure that they pass to the people you want them to after your death, per the terms of the Trust.
+Placing your assets into your Family Investment Probate Trust should ensure that they pass to the people you want them to after your death, per the terms of the Trust.